mikependon/RepoDB.NET/pages/classes/dataentitydatareader.md

 }
 ```

-Then, you can use it like the normal data reader.
+Then, you can use it like a normal data reader.

 ```csharp
 while (reader.Read())